Skip to main content

 Visitors can look forward to a range of exciting new amenities and upgrades, including:

-• A new welcome center to enhance accessibility and engagement
+• A new welcome center with a dedicated visitor lobby to enhance accessibility and engagement

 • Programming strengthened by expanded classroom, meeting and office spaces